khushichaudhary152/python.logic-box/README.md

 *****
 ```

+────────

 🔢 2.
 Number Analyzer

 The user enters a starting and ending number.

-The program checks every number in the range and displays whether it is Even or Odd.
+The program checks every number, identifies whether it is Even or Odd,

-It also calculates the total sum of the numbers in the selected range.
+and calculates the total sum.

-Example:
+Example

 ```text
 Enter starting number: 1